whyoleg/cryptography-kotlin/cryptography-providers/openssl3/README.md

 Provides implementation of [CryptographyProvider][CryptographyProvider] via [OpenSSL 3.x][OpenSSL 3.x]

-There are overall 3 modules which provide openssl3 provider:
+There are three modules that provide openssl3 provider:

 * cryptography-provider-openssl3-api - provides mapping from cinterop declarations of openssl to cryptography-kotlin API.
   Module doesn't provide any configuration of how it should be linked to `libcrypto` library, and so building final binary will fail